 Sometimes symptoms worsen and surgery may be required.
 An expert pediatric surgeon realigns the joint, to hold the thighbone head in the hip socket while the bone and joint heal.
 Before surgery, your child’s doctor will answer any questions you may have about your child’s procedure.

-Legg-Calve-Perthes Disease FAQs
+Legg-Calve-Perthes Disease Doctors and Providers

 Can Legg-Calve-Perthes disease heal without surgery?